-- Nano 5.0 5W LED light has a 6500K color temperature to mimic natural sunlight with a 500 lumen output to provide enough light for growth of a tank full of plants.
+- Nano 5.0 5W LED light has a 6500K color temperature to mimic natural sunlight with a 500-lumen output to provide enough light for the growth of a tank full of plants.

 - Nano-sized corner filter that turns over 150 liters per hour to give you enough flow and filtration.

 - Soil substrate included for providing nutrients for aquatic plants.